zsparal/api-documentation/source/reference/v2/profiles-api/update-profile.rst

    :api_keys: false
    :oauth: true

 A profile is required to process payments.
-A profile can easily be created and updated via the Dashboard manually However, the Mollie API also allows automatic profile creation and updates via the Profiles API.
+A profile can easily be created and updated via the Dashboard manually.

-Deprecation notice: POST method is still available but reaching end of life.
-Please use PATCH instead.
+However, the Mollie API also allows automatic profile creation and updates via the Profiles API.

 Parameters
 ----------